 - Durham University Creative Writing Society.
 A group for students to develop their work in a friendly setting.

 - The Bubble.
 Student-run online magazine that publishes creative writing and reviews.

 - Durham Book Festival.
 Annual festival bringing well-known authors to Durham, including the Festival Poet Laureate appointed by the Department; the Festival includes workshops and networking events for aspiring authors.

 - New Writing North.
 Writing development agency for the North-east, which runs workshops, lectures, competitions and magazines.
 The Department works with New Writing North to develop Durham Book Festival.

 Several of our students have gone on to achieve success and recognition with their published creative work.
 Recent notable successes include:

-- John Clegg won the Society of Authors 2013 Eric Gregory Award for his first book of poetry, Antler.
+- John Clegg won an Eric Gregory Award from the Society of Authors in 2013 for his first book of poetry, Antler.
+His second book, Holy Toledo! appeared in 2016.
 John can be heard reading from and discussing his work in this READ podcast.

 - Lauren Owen published her debut novel, The Quick, to great acclaim.
 It was praised by Hilary Mantel as ‘a sly and glittering addition to the literature of the macabre.’